Essential Home Recording Studio Equipment List For Beginners

 Most computers can run a number of recording programs out there.
 Technology is changing every day and a good computer today might not hold up in the future.
 However, before getting yourself a new computer, always consult the manufacturer’s website and check the minimum requirements needed to run a recording program you will have selected.
 Other than that, if you are on a tight budget, always get as much RAM and high processing power you can afford.

 A digital audio workstation, DAW for short, is the program you will be using to record, edit, mix and master your music.
-There are different types of DAWs out there, and all come with their strengths and weaknesses.
+There are a lot of DAWs available on the market like the Cubase Artist and Cubase Pro,Pro Tools, and REAPER, and all come with their strengths and weaknesses.

 However, choosing the recording program of your choice will depend on your computer specifications, your budget, and style of music.
 Before deciding your digital audio workstation, make sure it can run on your computer without problems.